open-metadata/OpenMetadata/openmetadata-docs/content/v1.1.1/connectors/ingestion/deployment/index.md

 In this page we are going to explain how OpenMetadata internally deploys the workflows that are configured from the UI.
 As of now, OpenMetadata uses Airflow under the hood as a scheduler for the Ingestion Pipelines.

-This is the right place if you are curious about our current approach or if you are looking forward to contribute by adding the implementation to deploy workflows to another tool directly from the UI.
+This is the right place if you are curious about our current approach or if you are looking forward to contributing by adding the implementation to deploy workflows to another tool directly from the UI.

 {% note %}